 I am a historian specialising in contemporary history.
 I completed my secondary school in Bratislava, and graduated from the Comenius University Bratislava in 1993.

 For six years, I used to be a teacher at a private school in Galanta city.
 I spent the academic year 1999 to 2000 as a teacher of history at Ashville College Harrogate (North Yorkshire) an independent day and boarding school run by the Methodist Church.
 When I returned home, I spent six years as a teacher in my previous secondary school in Bratislava.
 I gained my PhD. at my alma mater in Bratislava in 2004.
 I became an Associate Professor of History (Docent) at the History Department of the Pécsi Tudományegyetem, Hungary, in April 2015.
-On November 9, 2015 I was appointed a Vice-Dean for Science at the Faculty of Education of the J. Selye University.
-Since April 2016, I am a member of the international Advisory Board at Professor Csaba Békés's Cold War History Research Center at the Corvinus University Budapest.
+From November 9, 2015 until February 2020 I served as Vice-Dean for Science at the Faculty of Education of the J. Selye University.
+Since April 2016, I have been a member of the international Advisory Board at Professor Csaba Békés's Cold War History Research Center at the Corvinus University Budapest.
 In 2019, I established a PhD. school in History Didactics at the History Department of Faculty of Education of J. Selye University.
 In September 2019 I received the Rector's Award for ,,outstanding scientific publication” at the Selye University.
 Since 2009, I have been a Member of the Editorial Board of "Történelemt@nítás" - Online Journal on History Didactics.
 Since 2020, I have been a Member of the Sientific Editorial Board of the journal Človek a spoločnosť, published by Spoločenskovedný ústav of the Slovak Academy of Sciences, Košice.

 Since 2005, I have been researching & teaching at the Department of History at the University of J. Selye, Komarno, Slovakia.
 I have been focusing on two main fields of interest: history of the Cold War (incl. international relations, media propaganda and urban developement in communist towns), and History Didactics (incl. research of history textbooks).

 To date, I have published 14 books, including: